defrazr1/Full-Stack-Nanodegree/README.md

 <h2>Portfolio</h2>
 A portfolio website to that will showcase personal projects.<br>
-Using Bootstrap and Grunt to help optimize development, this site follows responsive guidelines for multiple platforms.
+Using Bootstrap and Grunt to help optimize development, this site follows responsive guidelines for multiple platforms

+<h2>Developer Tools</h2>
+This submodule contains helpful tools and techniques for developing and maintaining code for web development and versioning.<br
+Demonstrations of web hosting on Heroku and helpful techniques utilizing cookies, security methods, advance GET and POST, and even Apache and Nginx.